caseylucas/caseylucas.com/_posts/2020-04-16-rendering-grpc-protobuf-files.md

 1. **Use a single repository to hold all protobuf files related to a set/domain of services.**
 One repository helps with requirement 1 by centralizing the protoc settings and options.
 It also helps with requirement 3 by keeping referenced protobuf files near each other and allowing them to easily evolve together.
-Finally, we can setup a repository wide notification and be notified of service definition related commits which helps with requirement 4.
+Finally, we can set up a repository wide notification and be notified of service definition related commits which helps with requirement 4.

 2. **Use [Uber's prototool](https://github.com/uber/prototool) and run it via docker for consistent,